idvorkin/idvorkin.github.io/_drafts/2016-11-26-interviewsarehard.markdown

 Energy to deal with the phycic Weight:

-* The fear that while there are lots of jobs, you only get "one shot" to interview with each company, and it's easy to blow.
+* The fear that while there are lots of jobs, you only get "one shot" to interview with each company, and it's easy to blow it.
 * The fear that your career hasn't been as successful as you want, and that you're an imposter
 * The fear that you won't be able to impress the interivewers.
 * The fear that you won't be able to remember the techincal questions.